 The costs of solar and wind energy are competitive with commercial power in certain parts of the globe, However, these comparisons are based on this intermittent, renewable power as "source of opportunity" power, used when it is available and substituted for when it is not available.
 Neither solar nor wind power, generated in sufficient quantities both to meet current demand and to provide additional power to be stored for use in periods when generation is unavailable, combined with the storage capacity required to store excess power for later use, is cost competitive with commercial power.
-Reliance on these higher cost power sources will strain customer budgets, perhaps to the point of forcing unwanted conservation.
+Reliance on these higher cost power sources would strain customer budgets, perhaps to the point of forcing unwanted conservation, which would disproportionately impact the poor and minorities in the developed countries and almost everyone in developing countries.